Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Introduction

-To date, the only source of quantum-correlated $\DDbSys$ systems used for these analyses are $e^+ e^-$ collisions at $\psix$ threshold.
+To date, the quantum-correlated $\DDbSys$ systems used for these analyses are obtained from $e^+ e^-$ collisions at $\psix$ threshold.
 However, such correlations exist independent of the production mechanism used to create the initial $\psix$ state.
-Such correlations do not only exist for decays of $\psix$ to $\DDbSys$ systems, but for any initial particle state with fixed quantum numbers, from which the $\DDbSys$ system is formed in a eigenstate of charge conjugation ($C$).
+Moreover, such correlations also exist for $\DDbSys$ systems from the decays of other initial particle states, so long as the $\DDbSys$ systems produced are formed in a eigenstate of charge conjugation ($C$).